tflo/EditBox-Font-Improver/readme.md

 - [ScriptLibrary](https://www.curseforge.com/wow/addons/script-library): Edit box
 - [BugSack](https://www.curseforge.com/wow/addons/bugsack): Main window text (not an edit box, but it contains code that should be readable)

 The main point is that in these macro/code boxes we want a clean, monospaced font, and not Friz Quadrata, Arial Narrow, or similar nonsense.
 (WoWLua is an exception, as it already uses a monospaced font.
-EBFI allows you to replace it with the one of your choice.)
+EFI allows you to replace it with the one of your choice.)

 This not an addon to globally change the WoW UI font!
 Its scope is to make the coding font of your choice available in macro and script editor addons (and BugSack), without affecting the rest of the UI.